Headsman (character): Origin

 Cleavon Twain and his older brother grew up on a chicken farm in Louisiana.
-There, Cleavon had a pet dog that repeatedly tried to bite his brother.
-This led him to warn Cleavon that he would kill the dog if he attacks him one more time.
+There, Cleavon had a pet dog who repeatedly tried to bite his brother.
+This led him to warn Cleavon that he would kill the dog if he attacked him one more time.
 Eventually the dog bit his brother and was subsequently killed by him.
-Cleavon was heart broken, but still looked up to his brother.
+Cleavon was heartbroken, but still looked up to his brother.
 The brothers later joined a biker gang called the 'Headhunters'.
-Cleavon states that his brother was the 'badass' of the gang.
-The Twain brothers had since grown estranged, with Cleavon descending deeper into a life of crime, while his brother returned to life on the farm.
+They later became estranged, with Cleavon becoming a criminal while his brother returned to life on the farm.

-Eventually, Cleavon Twain made his way to New York, where he was tracked down by the Green Goblin (Norman Osborn) and given advanced technology, including a high-tech adamantium vibro-axe that could cut through anything and a hover platform for transportation.
-He also had a strength boosting harness that made his axe swings even more powerful and deadly.
-He was not told who was employing him, but he was sent to help the Enforcers escape from Spider-Man, which he accomplished by forcing Spider-Man to flee.
-Harry Osborn alerted Spider-Man about where the criminals were meeting, and the Headsman was forced to flee after the ensuing battle after Spider-Man damaged his power pack.
-After repairing his pack, Headsman teamed with Lucky Lobo to kill Spider-Man.
+Eventually, Cleavon Twain made his way to New York, where he was tracked down by the Green Goblin (Norman Osborn) and given advanced technology, including a high-tech adamantium axe, a hover platform for transportation, and a strength-boosting harness.
+As Headsman, Cleavon is sent to help the Enforcers escape from Spider-Man, which he accomplishes by forcing Spider-Man to flee.
+Harry Osborn alerts Spider-Man about where the criminals were meeting, allowing him to intercept them and damage Headsman's power pack.
+After repairing his pack, Headsman works with Lucky Lobo in an attempt to kill Spider-Man.
 Believing he had killed Spider-Man, he left the hero buried under a pile of rubble.
-Headman faced Spider-Man again, when the Green Goblin attacked the Headsman and revealed himself to Headsman as his employer.
-The Green Goblin destroyed the Headsman's equipment and knocked him out, allowing Spider-Man to turn him in to the police.
+Headman faces Spider-Man again when the Green Goblin attacks the Headsman and reveals that he had been his employer.
+Green Goblin destroys Headsman's equipment and knocks him out, allowing Spider-Man to turn him in to the police.

 Thunderbolts

-Many years later, the Headsman joined Osborn's Thunderbolts black ops team.
-He helped discredit Doc Samson by attacking Air Force One disguised as the Green Goblin.
-Osborn saved the President in a staged attack by tossing the faux "Green Goblin" out of the plane.
-The team's next objective was to kill Deadpool, at which they failed miserably.
-His teammate the Ghost told him that on his first mission he was using a faulty gravity-grip so Ghost had fixed it, suggesting that Osborn had meant for him to die in his fall from the plane.
-He battled new teammate Mister X, but was spared from death by the Black Widow.
-When the Thunderbolts capture Songbird and Natasha Romanov, they are ordered to execute them.
-Headsman, Ghost and Paladin refused to kill the prisoners and allowed them to escape, knocking out their teammates and erasing their memories of the event.
+Many years later, the Headsman joins Osborn's Thunderbolts black ops team.
+He helps discredit Doc Samson by attacking Air Force One disguised as the Green Goblin.
+Osborn saves the President in a staged attack by tossing Headsman out of the plane.
+Ghost later tells Headsman that, on his first mission, he had been using a faulty gravity-grip, which Ghost repaired.
+It is suggested that Osborn had meant for him to die in his fall from the plane.
+When the Thunderbolts capture Songbird and Black Widow, they are ordered to execute them.
+Headsman, Ghost and Paladin refuse to kill the prisoners and allow them to escape, knocking out their teammates and erasing their memories of the event.